Exemptions from the prescription charge

 Click here for more information on HRT PPCs.

-Patients can purchase a digital HRT PPC
+Patients can purchase a PPC:

 • Online from NHS Help with Health Costs